jaideep777/Flare/README.md

 geographical grids using NetCDF file format for data input/output.

-This library includes functions for for performing operations on latitude/longitude/levels and time, along with smaller utility functions for printing data to an output stream.

 This library provides the following features:

 * Gridded Variables - Objects of this class include